Simple Codes and Sparse Recovery with Fast Decoding: Abstract

 \section{Abstract}

 Construction of error-correcting codes achieving a designated minimum distance parameter is a central problem in coding theory.
-A classical and algebraic family of error-correcting codes studied for this purpose are the BCH codes.
-In this work, we study a very simple construction of linear codes that achieve a given distance parameter $K$.
+In this work, we study a very simple construction of binary linear codes that correct a given number of errors $K$.
 Moreover, we design a simple, nearly optimal syndrome decoder for the code as well.
-The running time of the decoder is only logarithmic in the block length of the code, and nearly linear in the distance parameter $K$.
+The running time of the decoder is only logarithmic in the block length of the code, and nearly linear in the number of errors $K$.
 This decoder can be applied to exact for-all sparse recovery over any field, improving upon previous results with the same number of measurements.
 Furthermore, computation of the syndrome from a received word can be done in nearly linear time in the block length.
 We also demonstrate an application of these techniques in non-adaptive group testing, and construct simple explicit measurement schemes with $O(K^2 \log^2 N)$ tests and $O(K^3 \log^2 N)$ recovery time for identifying up to $K$ defectives in a population of size $N$.